Maïeutiste – Veritas

 Helloween has always been somewhat clumsy when it comes to introducing the songs and verbally communicating with the crowd, and United Alive in Madrid is not an exception.
 Examples are many, but Hansen’s introduction to his medley is truly gut-wrenching, as is the failed timing between Deris’ introduction to “I’m Alive” and the actual start of the song.

 Helloween pulled this reunion off exceptionally well live, but that doesn’t translate into this live recording, where many of the aspects just don’t work.
-Seeing Hansen, Deris and Kiske ping-pong the vocals on “How Many Tears” live was fun but live it’s just messy and highly uneven.
-The album lacks live feel, even more so than the previous two live Helloween albums.
+Seeing Hansen, Deris and Kiske ping-pong the vocals on “How Many Tears” live was fun but on live recording it’s just messy and highly uneven.

 Back in 1989 the band at the height of their career released a live EP entitled Live in the U.K., which is a not only an immaculate example of how to translate the Helloween’s live show onto an audio recording, but also one of the finest examples of live recording within the genre.
 Unfortunately, the band never released the full recording of it, and the attempts to release a worthy Helloween live release since has failed each and every time.
 We can only hope that the band will keep on playing those good live shows and that that one day they will release the full version of Live in the U.K. which is the live recording that does this band and its legacy justice.